greystate/wordles/README.md

-For rendering, all of these are included (via _XInclude_) in the main [wordles.xml](wordles.Frontend/src/xml/wordles.xml) file that should be transformed by the [transform-wordles.xslt](wordles.Frontend/src/xslt/transform-wordles.xslt) XSLT file.
+For rendering, all of these are included (via _XInclude_) in the main [wordles.xml](wordles.Frontend/src/xml/wordles.xml) file that should be transformed by the [transform-wordles.xslt](wordles.Frontend/src/xslt/transform-wordles.xslt) XSLT file which, by default, renders the latest 5 Wordle, Wørdle & Quordle solves.
+To render *everything*, set the `$showall` parameter to `true()` when invoking the transformation.